patriciogonzalezvivo/lygia/README.md

 # Acknowledgements

-This library has been built over years, and most often than not on top of the work of brillant generous people like: [Inigo Quiles](https://www.iquilezles.org/), [Morgan McGuire](https://casual-effects.com/), [Hugh Kennedy](https://github.com/hughsk), [Matt DesLauriers](https://www.mattdesl.com/).
+This library has been built over years, and in many cases on top of the work of brillant generous people like: [Inigo Quiles](https://www.iquilezles.org/), [Morgan McGuire](https://casual-effects.com/), [Hugh Kennedy](https://github.com/hughsk) and [Matt DesLauriers](https://www.mattdesl.com/).

+# License

+LYGIA is dual-licensed under [the Prosperity License](https://prosperitylicense.com/versions/3.0.0) and the Patron License for individual cases.

+A Patron License can be obtained by making regular payments through [GitHub Sponsorships](https://github.com/sponsors/patriciogonzalezvivo), in amounts qualifying for a tier of rewards that includes “patron licenses”.
+A Patron License grants qualifying patrons permission to ignore any noncommercial or copyleft rules in all of my License Zero Prosperity licensed software.

+By becoming a Patron, you'll be helping to ensure I can spend the time not just fixing bugs, adding features, releasing new versions, but also keeping projects afloat and growing.
+Think of investing in me not just for the output of my code but my continued role in the open-source ecosystem.
+If open software producers and maintainers like me aren't supported then communities won't grow and there may not be a fresh package when you need a bug fixed.

 Keeping LYGIA in growing healthy require works and dedication, I really appreciate your support improving it.
 That could be adding new functions, testing it, fixing bugs, translating the GLSL files to HLSL and Metal or just [sponsoring through GitHub](https://github.com/sponsors/patriciogonzalezvivo).